-Further details can be found in our Behaviour Policy and our Reasonable Force and Restraint Policy.
+Further details can be found in our Behaviour Policy.

 Children with special educational needs and disabilities

 Our school understands that children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
 Additional barriers can exist when recognising abuse and neglect in this group of children.
 This can include: